 pH of sushi rice

-The proper pH measurement of sushi rice can pose challenge.
-The pH of the sushi rice must be consistently maintained within the range of 4.1 to 4.6 (at ambient temperature), as per the Food Standards Code, to inhibit microbial growth.
-In order to have consistent flavor in each batch of sushi, the rice is acidified to a fixed pH.
+Various health regulatory bodies have Hazard Analysis Critical Control Point (HACCP) guidelines for the safe handling and pH testing of sushi rice.
+In order to have consistent flavor in each batch of sushi, the rice is acidified to a fixed pH level.
+The acidifica¬tion of rice is done using food vinegar (acetic acid).
 The increased acidity level allows for the storage and serving of sushi in a temperature greater than 5°C.